totaljs/flowstreamexec/README.md

 ## How to edit FlowStream?

-Download [TMS Integrator app](https://github.com/totaljs/tms), and copy file `/flowstream/database.json` from this project to the `tms` app into the `/flowstream/` directory.
-Then run the __TMS app__ (please follow the app's readme file due to install instructions).
+Download [Flow](https://github.com/totaljs/flow), and copy file `/flowstream/database.json` from this project to the `flow` app into the `/flowstream/` directory.
+Then run the __Flow app__ (please follow the app's readme file due to install instructions).

-If you edit a design of your FlowStream in the TMS app, then copy `tms/flowstream/database.json` to the `flowstreamexec` app into the `/flowstream/`.
+If you edit a design of your FlowStream in the Flow app, then copy `flow/flowstream/database.json` to the `flowstreamexec` app into the `/flowstream/`.

-__Can I use original FlowStream app?__

-Of course, the __TMS app__ is similar to the __FlowStream app__, but it supports only one providing of FlowStream with better integrity with Total.js Message Service.
-But this app uses the same designer and exact mechanism as the FlowStream app.

 ## Good to know